 Why Boundaries Matter During the Holidays

 The holidays amplify emotional and logistical demands, making boundaries more essential than ever.
-Here’s why they’re so important:
+Here is why they are so important:

-• Prevent Burnout: Boundaries help you conserve energy by ensuring you don’t overcommit to too many events or obligations.
+- Prevent Burnout: Boundaries help you conserve energy by ensuring you do not overcommit to too many events or obligations.

 5 Tips for Setting Healthy Boundaries This Holiday Season